-This Permit is based on the assumption that the information submitted in the application of 30 August 2012, as modified by subsequent approved amendments, is accurate and that the facility has been constructed and is being operated as specified in the application.
+This Permit is based on the assumption that the information submitted in the application of 9 December 2014, as modified by subsequent approved amendments, is accurate and that the facility has been constructed and is being operated as specified in the application.
 The Permittee must inform the Division of any deviation from, or changes in, the information in the application, which may affect the ability of the Permittee to comply with applicable regulations or Permit conditions.

-This Permit is effective as of DD January 2025, and shall remain in effect until 22 July 2028, unless modified, suspended, or revoked.
+This Permit is effective as of Month Day 2025, and shall remain in effect until 6 March 2030, unless modified, suspended, or revoked.

-Signed this day of January 2025.
+Signed this day of Month 2025.

-Ashely Taylor, P.E.
+Ashley Taylor, P.E.
 Chief, Bureau of Mining Regulation and Reclamation

-- I. Specific Facility Conditions and Limitations - A. In accordance with operating plans and facility design plans reviewed and approved by the Division the Permittee shall: - 1.
+- I. Specific Facility Conditions and Limitations - A. In accordance with operating plans and facility design reviewed and approved by the Division the Permittee shall: - 1.
 Construct, operate, and close the facility in accordance with those plans; - 2.
 Contain within the fluid management system all process fluids including all meteoric waters which enter the system as a result of the 25-year, 24-hour storm event; and - 3.
-Not release or discharge any process or non-process contaminants from the fluid management system that may result in degradation of waters of the State. - B. Schedule of Compliance: - 1.
-At least 30 days prior to initiation of operations, the Permittee shall schedule a reasonable time for the Division to conduct a pre-operation inspection to ascertain compliance of the constructed facility with the approved design and the Permit.
-The construction of the approved process facility, including a new bentonite layer in each pond and a stormwater diversion ditch for the pond and process areas, must be complete and fully visible during the inspection.
+Not release or discharge any process or non-process contaminants from the fluid management system. - B. Schedule of Compliance: None Required. - C. The fluid management system covered by this Permit consists of the following process components: - 1.
+Wash Plant facility, including but not necessarily limited to, trommel, screen, sluice box, classifier, metal trough, two 10,000-gallon water tanks, lined settling ditch, and two lined settling ponds; and - 2.
+Water recirculation system including the recirculation pumps, pipes, and valves necessary to interconnect the components. - D. Monitoring Requirements: